Call us at 604-932-3618 or

 We began using Insulated Concrete Forms (ICF) in 2003 (photo above) and I wish we had discovered this system much earlier.
 While it took a few years to make a complete switch, every foundation we pour today is done with ICF.

-While I see much greater adoption of this technology today than in the early 2000’s, I am still surprised that more builders, designers and engineers do not use it.
-As an industry we tend to get stuck with what we know, and can be very reluctant to try anything that might seem new.
+While I see much greater adoption of this technology today than in the early 2000s, I am still surprised that more builders, designers and engineers do not use it.
+As an industry, we tend to get stuck with what we know and can be very reluctant to try anything that might seem new.

 In reality ICF was a Canadian invention, patented in Canada by Werner Gregori in 1966 and in the US in 1968; it has been around for a long and has improved the durability, comfort and energy efficiency of homes for over 40 years.

-Insulated Concrete Forms (ICF) are made from Expanded Polystyrene and unlike many of the materials used in construction, ICF’s and concrete are practically inert compounds, meaning they do not off-gas.
+Insulated Concrete Forms (ICF) are made from Expanded Polystyrene and unlike many of the materials used in construction, ICFs and concrete are practically inert compounds, meaning they do not off-gas.
 Concrete is made up of natural minerals, and recycled materials, including crushed concrete, none of which change its inert nature.

 ICF blocks are not Styrofoam, a common misconception.
-ICF blocks are, in fact, made of expanded polystyrene; an important difference is that when ICF blocks are made, no CFCs of HCFCs are used in the forming process.
+ICF blocks are, in fact, made of expanded polystyrene; an important difference is that when ICF blocks are made, no CFCs or HCFCs are used in the forming process.

 The fire-retardant that is incorporated into the blocks will off-gas slightly in the factory.
 However, this process is finished before the blocks leave the factory, and long before a home-owner ever takes occupancy of their new ICF home.